OsheaSoftwareEng/NostalgicFlix-Client/README.md

 **Tech used:** React, HTML5, CSS3, JavaScript, Bootstrap, node.js,express

-Used the REST API i build in on backend and connected it for this application and pulled the data to be dynamically displayed through the application.
+Used the REST API i built in on backend and connected it for this application and pulled the data to be dynamically displayed through the application.
 Users are able to sign up, login, favorite/unfavorite movies and update their settings.
 I've also added in a forget password in the backend for users to recover it from a page using ejs.
 I designed the UI based off of many popular movie sites and added smooth navigation for users experience.

 ## Optimizations